Wool Care FAQs and Advice

 6. Hand wash your wool using your usual wool wash routine

 Shedding is something that can happen initially with good quality organic wool fleece but it usually doesn’t persist.
 The formation of lint on fleece articles that are manufactured from wool from certified organic sheep and have no chemical finish cannot be completely avoided.
 With conventional products, the ends of the fibres are treated with special film-building substances such as acrylic or vinyl polymers to reduce the formation of lint and little knots (anti-pilling finishes).
 For ecological reasons, we do not stock products that these finishes.
-It is inevitable that the care of organic wool fabrics also includes the removal of lint.
+It is inevitable that the care of organic wool fabrics also includes the occasional removal of lint.

 Washing does not always help to get rid of the lint.
 If shedding persists, you can gently rub the item down with a rough towel to remove any loose fluffy layer.
 Follow it up with another gentle hand wash and that should do the trick.
 You can also try placing the item in the dryer at a cold temperature.
+If you have a lot of wool garments we highly recommend the Classic 50 Fabric Shaver which is an electrical device that is very effective at removing pills on your clothing which makes them look as good as new.

 Because they have no synthetic fibres at all, all wool socks will eventually wear a hole in the spot your walk on the hardest.
 How you walk and how hard you are on your feet will determine how long they last.
 What’s great is that quality all-wool socks respond really well to darning, which reinforces the area that is wearing through and can make them last and last.
 Most socks use nylon, but we like to stock only pure natural fibres that are completely biodegradable.
 They will last well if looked after and darned when needed.